Banaras Hindu University: Governance

 The President of India (as of December 2022, Droupadi Murmu) is the visitor of the Banaras Hindu University.
-The university's formal head is the chancellor (as of December 2022, Giridhar Malviya), though this is a titular figure, and is not involved with the day-to-day running of the university.
+The university's formal head is the chancellor (currently vacant), though this is a titular figure, and is not involved with the day-to-day running of the university.
 The chancellor is elected by the members of the University Court.
-The university's chief executive is the Vice-chancellor (as of December 2022, Sudhir K. Jain), appointed by the President of India on the recommendations of Ministry of Education which, in turn, is based on an open application process.
+The university's chief executive is the Vice-chancellor (as of August 2025, Ajit Kumar Chaturvedi), appointed by the President of India on the recommendations of Ministry of Education which, in turn, is based on an open application process.
 All permanent administrative offices of the university are located in the Central Office.

-The university is governed as per the procedures laid out in the Banaras Hindu University Act of 1915, and statutes of the university.
-The Executive Council is the supreme executive governing body of the university and exercises all the powers on management and administration of the revenue, property, and administrative affairs of the university.
+The university is governed as per the procedures laid out in the Banaras Hindu University Act of 1915 (BHU Act), and statutes of the university.
+The executive council is the supreme executive governing body of the university and exercises all the powers on management and administration of the revenue, property, and administrative affairs of the university.
 The University Court is the supreme advisory body to the Visitor for all matters not otherwise provided for by the Banaras Hindu University Act, and the statutes.
 The Academic Council is the highest academic body of the university and is responsible for the maintenance of standards of instruction, education and examination within the university.
-It has the right to advise the Executive Council on all academic matters.
-The Finance Committee is responsible for recommending financial policies, goals, and budgets.
+It has the right to advise the executive council on all academic matters.
+The finance committee is responsible for recommending financial policies, goals, and budgets.

 The BHU Act has clearly laid out procedure and functions of different administrative bodies of the university.
 All officers of the university draw their power and responsibilities from the BHU Act of 1915, and statues of the university.